MILITARY ROAD'S FUTURE

 • MILITARY ROAD was considered the east-west link west of SR162 for plateau to plateau traffic

-UPDATE: NEW RHODES LAKE ROAD EAST (Tehaleh highway) NOW UNDER CONSTRUCTION
+UPDATE: NEW RHODES LAKE ROAD EAST (Tehaleh highway) NOW UNDER CONSTRUCTION AND SCHEDULED FOR COMPLETION AT THE END OF 2027

 TRAFFIC VOLUME